 ones and at the same time your chance to explore Hobart, one of the most picturesque cities in the world.

-Photo and Video Gallery 2013 Event (click here)
+Photo and Video Gallery from the Event (click here)

 Jenny & Vince Merlo, Tango Milonguero Tasmania

 Join us for a celebration of the Argentine Culture, featuring Chacarera Workshop, Light Supper (ArgentiniEmpanadas)

 and Social Dancing, a great way of welcoming and meet all tango dancers from other states and enjoy a wonderful start &

 Saturday 25th Oct 8pm "Gala Night"

 A very special evening of social dancing & Exhibitions.
 Dance the night away in one of the most prestigious dance hall